spanners/dissertation/dissertation/sections/pilot2.markdown

    \ref{fig:visualise-15-overlay}) very likely had a much shorter window height than I have used here.
-I suspect this is the case because of the cluster of mouse clicks in the same range of the $x$ axis as the Compile button, but much futher up in the $y$ axis, but I have no way to be sure.
+I suspect this is the case because of the cluster of mouse clicks in the same range of the $x$ axis as the Compile button, but much further up in the $y$ axis, but I have no way to be sure.
 1. I did not capture window resizing -- Same problem as above
 1. Mouse scrolling not captured -- Same problem as above.
 Although the task code was purposefully designed to fit in as small a screen space as possible, if the